-Marivin A, Leyme A, Parag-Sharma K, DiGiacomo V, Cheung AY, Nguyen LT, Dominguez I, Garcia-Marcos M. Dominant-negative Ga subunits are a mechanism of dysregulated heterotrimeric G protein signaling in human disease.
-Sci Signal.
-2016;9(423):ra37.
+- Marivin A., Leyme A., Parag-Sharma K., DiGiacomo V., Cheung A.Y., Nguyen L.T., Dominguez I. Garcia-Marcos M. Dominant negative Gα subunits as a novel mechanism of trimeric G protein signaling dysregulation in human disease.
+Science Signaling.
+Apr 12;9(423):ra37.
 PMID: 27072656.

 - Leyme A, Marivin A, Perez-Gutierrez L, Nguyen LT, Garcia-Marcos M. Integrins activate trimeric G proteins via the nonreceptor protein GIV/Girdin.
-J Cell Biol.
+Journal of Cell Biology.
 2015 Sep 28;210(7):1165-84.
 PMID: 26391662.

-- Garcia-Marcos M, Ghosh P, Farquhar MG.
+- Garcia-Marcos M., Ghosh P., Farquhar M.G.
 GIV/ Girdin transmits signals from multiple receptors by triggering trimeric G protein activation.
-J Biol Chem.
-2015 Mar 13;290(11):6697-704.
+Journal of Biological Chemistry.
+2015.
+Mar 13;290(11):6697-704.
 PMID: 25605737.

 Complete list can be found at BU Profiles